AlexBocken/kanji/README.md

 Both of these strategies are not optimal and I'm currently looking into other options.
 Inserting pictures does not seem optimal to me as well since those are heavily font-dependent.
 Reccommendations on how to solve this issue are always welcome.

+Update: I've considered to modify the used IPAGothic font to add these Primitives in unused locations.
+This means that the Kanji displayed in Browse mode is incorrect for primitives but there will be no need for a "Kanji Correction field anymore".
+This plan will be implemented in the coming weeks.

 ## Composites
 Composites are added to the last kanji learned to completely understand the composite.
 E.g. "週末" (Wochenende) is added at "週" (no. 340), not "末" (no. 230).